isc-projects/stork/doc/devel.rst

 and wait for opening a web browser.

-Writing a story
+Writing a Story
 ---------------

-The Storybook stories for a given component should be located in the file with the `.stories.ts` extension.

-The file should start with the Story metadata:
+To create a new story for a component, create a new file with the `.stories.ts` extension in the component's directory.
+It must begin with the story metadata:
 .. code-block:: typescript

     export default {